 5124.103 Procedures.

-(b)(i) The contracting officer shall reference the following documents in solicitations and contracts that require the design, development, or operation of a system of records:
+(b)(i) The Contracting officer shall reference the following documents in solicitations and contracts that require the design, development, or operation of a system of records:

-(A) DoD Directive 5400.11.
+(A) DoD Directive 5400.11 (DoD Privacy and Civil Liberties Programs).

-(B) DoD Regulation 5400.11-R.
+(B) DoD 5400.11-R (DoD Privacy Program).

-(C) Regulations for community-specific protected information, as applicable, e.g. DoD Regulation 6025.18-R (DoD Health Information Privacy Regulation).
+(C) Regulations for community-specific protected information, as applicable, e.g. DoD Manual 6025.18, Implementation of the Health Insurance Portability and Accountability Act (HIPPA) Privacy Rule in DoD Health Care Programs.

-(ii) The contracting officer will ensure that work statements that require the design, development, or operation of a system of records include procedures to follow in the event of a PII breach.
+(ii) The Contracting officer will ensure that work statements that require the design, development, or operation of a system of records include procedures to follow in the event of a Personal Identifiable Information (PII) breach.

 (iii) The contracting officer should ensure that Government surveillance plans for contracts that require the design, development, or operation of a system of records include monitoring of the contractor’s adherence to Privacy Act/PII regulations.
 The assessing official should document contractor-caused breaches or other incidents related to PII in past performance reports.
-(See 5142.1503-90(b).)
+(See AFARS 5142.1503-90(b).)
 Such incidents include instances in which the contractor did not adhere to Privacy Act/PII contractual requirements.

 Subpart 5124.2 – Freedom of Information Act